kaankabalak/docs/source/installation/restore-minio.rst

 .. admonition:: MinIO Professional Support
    :class: note

-   |subnet| provides 24/7 direct-to-engineering support for MinIO
+   |subnet| provides 24/7 direct-to-engineering support for MinIO deployments.
-   deployments.
-Consider leveraging SUBNET to ensure smooth and reliable operation of MinIO deployments, including root-cause analysis, health diagnostics, and architecture reviews.
+   SUBNET is a key component for ensuring smooth and reliable operation of MinIO deployments, including root-cause analysis, health diagnostics, and architecture reviews.

+   Existing SUBNET users should `log in <https://subnet.min.io/>`__ and create a new issue to synchronize any recovery operations with MinIO engineering.

-   You can alternatively seek support on the
+   Community users can seek support on the `MinIO Community Slack
-   `MinIO Community Slack <https://minio.slack.com>`__.
-Community Support is best-effort only and has no SLAs around responsiveness.
+   <https://minio.slack.com>`__.
+Community Support is best-effort only and has
+   no SLAs around responsiveness.

 .. _minio-restore-hardware-failure-drive: